OpenFn/microservice/README.md

 - Build a docker image with `docker build -t openfn/microservice:v0.3.0 .`
 - Run with the [docker run command](#Docker-run)

-## Sample configuration
+## Project configuration

+You can configure the jobs, triggers, credentials and language packs used in your microservice in the `project.yaml` config file.

 The
-[sample project configuration file](https://github.com/OpenFn/microservice/blob/main/project.yaml.example) describes the example project setup to help you get acquainted with the structure of the jobs, language packs and triggers.
+[sample project configuration file](https://github.com/OpenFn/microservice/blob/main/project.yaml.example) describes an example project setup to help you get acquainted with this structure and get you up and running.

 By default microservice is configured with 4 sample jobs: